 Of course, the aforementioned are just a few of the events Treemont residents see over the course of a typical month at Treemont.
 With an ever-evolving rotation of programs, one never knows what the next month will bring.
-“I try to constantly change the programs to keep attendance up and keep the residents’ interest piqued,” explains Activity Director Monica Muniz.
+“I try to constantly change the programs to keep attendance up and keep the residents’ interest piqued,” explains Activity Director Rose Lau.
 Currently, Treemont residents can enjoy a number of unique experiences:

 1. Adventures together on local field trips